Programmer’s Guide

 end

-Start or re-start Rocket Job servers to pull in the new code:
+Start, or re-start, Rocket Job servers to pick up the new code:

 bundle exec rocketjob